-Please join us in celebrating the art of Margaret Neumann who was a singular figure in the emergence of RedLine as an “incubator” for young artists and her role as one of RedLine’s first “mentor” (Resource) artists speaks to her centrality in this institution’s visibility and mission.
+Please join us in celebrating the art of Margaret Neumann, who was a singular figure in the emergence of RedLine as an “incubator” for young artists.
+Her role as one of RedLine’s first “mentor” (Resource) artists speaks to her centrality in this institution’s visibility and mission.
 This retrospective exhibition - “What Lies Between” - celebrates RedLine’s 10th anniversary as well as Margaret Neumann’s return to the place that deeply nourished her and those artists fortunate enough to have encountered her.

 In this Visiting Critic Talk, curator Christina Linden will be discussing the upcoming exhibition "Queer California: Untold Stories," which will open at the Oakland Museum of California in April of 2019.

 Join us for RedLine's One Square Foot, our annual anonymous art sale & fall fundraiser.
 Enjoy this one night opportunity to select from 100 works by over 100 artists for $100 each!
 This year we are embracing the season and inviting attendees to take on the Halloween theme!
 Tickets include admission into the 1SQFT Art Sale, costume party, full bar, specialty cocktails, and themed-appetizers.